AshenOneme/DiT-Based-Microstructures-Design/README.md

 </div><br>

 * ## ⚛️ **_Checkpoints_**
- The dataset used in this study contains more than 140,000 samples.
-By applying clustering and latent space transformation, the training complexity was reduced by over 90%.
+ The dataset used in this study contains more than **_140,000 samples_**.
+By applying clustering and latent space transformation, the training complexity was reduced by **_over 90%_**.
 The checkpoints of the diffusion model are provided in the link below.
 [**🔗The checkpoints of the Models**](https://github.com/AshenOneme/DiT-Based-Microstructures-Design/releases/tag/Checkpoint_Microstructure_Design)

 * ## ⚛️ **_TXT2CAE_**